tapjs/tapjs/docs/src/content/docs/api/test-lifecycle-events/index.md

 The other functions referenced below are for use _within_ a test program.

-## `t.beforeEach(fn(done, childTest))`
+## `t.beforeEach(fn(childTest))`

-Before any child test (or any children of any child tests, etc.) the supplied function is called with two arguments.
-The first is a callback to indicate that the function is complete.
-The second is the test object that it's prefixing.
+Before any child test (or any children of any child tests, etc.) the supplied function is called with the test object that it's prefixing.

 If the function returns a Promise, then that is used as the indication of doneness.
 Thus, `async` functions automatically end when all of their awaited Promises are complete.

+If the function does not return a Promise, then it is assumed to be completed synchronously.

+### Backwards Compatibility Note

+Prior to v15, tap would call `t.beforeEach()` functions with a `done` callback to indicate completion.
+As of v15, Promises are the only way to use these functions asynchronously.

-## `t.afterEach(fn(done, childTest))`
+## `t.afterEach(fn(childTest))`

 This is called after each child test (or any children of any child tests, on down the tree).
-Like `beforeEach`, it's called with a done callback as the first argument, and the child test object as the second, and can return a Promise.
+Like `beforeEach`, it's called with the child test object, and can return a Promise to perform asynchronous operations.

+### Backwards Compatibility Note

+Prior to v15, tap would call `t.afterEach()` functions with a `done` callback to indicate completion.
+As of v15, Promises are the only way to use these functions asynchronously.

 ## `t.teardown(fn())`

 When the test is completely finished, the teardown functions are called.
-They do not receive a `done` callback, but may return a `Promise` to perform asynchronous actions.
+They may return a `Promise` to perform asynchronous actions.

 ## Why no `t.before()`?